 Federal government policies and programs

-The recently elected federal government made serious policy commitments on behalf of children and youth and included several in ministerial mandate letters in the fall of 2015.
-Besides the landmark issues rated below, the Canadian Paediatric Society (CPS) urges the government to enact evidence-based legislation in other ‘high impact’ areas for children and youth: firearm safety, recreational marijuana use, access to mental health services, injury prevention strategies, and youth criminal justice system reforms.
+The current federal government has made meaningful policy commitments on behalf of children and youth and included several in ministerial mandate letters.
+In addition to the landmark issues below, the Canadian Paediatric Society (CPS) urges the Government of Canada to enact evidence-based legislation in other priority issue areas for children and youth including: firearm safety, recreational marijuana use, access to mental health services, and injury prevention strategies.

 Infectious diseases were once the leading cause of death in Canada but now account for less than 5% of deaths, making immunization the most cost-effective public health effort of the last century.
 While provincial/territorial immunization programs have clearly benefited from federal involvement, the lack of a national immunization registry is a significant gap that should be addressed at the highest levels.
 A registry would help increase uptake and ensure that vaccines reach all segments of the population.
 It would facilitate the transfer of patient immunization records across jurisdictions.
 It would also enhance national surveillance of vaccine-preventable diseases and help track any adverse reactions.

 The CPS credits the federal government with: